-Chances are, you didn’t become an accounting professional to learn everything about cybersecurity.
+Chances are, you didn’t become an accounting professional to learn everything there is to know about cybersecurity.

 And, why should you have to?

-Cloud hosting providers (like Right Networks) work tirelessly to ensure that your accounting and business applications stay secure and the financial information they hold remains confidential, so when you get to work, you can…work.
+Cloud hosting providers work tirelessly to ensure that your accounting and business applications stay secure and the financial information they hold remains confidential, so when you get to work, you can work.
 It’s that simple.

-Below are a few ways in which cloud technology keeps customer data confidential.
-When researching cloud providers, make sure that any company you’re vetting has all of these security protocols covered—at the very least.
+Below are six ways in which cloud technology keeps customer data confidential.
+When researching cloud providers, make sure that any company you’re vetting has all of these security protocols covered—at a minimum.

 To stop viruses from entering the Right Networks environment, our security team: